LEPilk/LEpilk.github.io/index.md

 <img src="bike case study thumbnal.jpg"/>

-As part of the Google Data Analytics Capstone course, I had to prepare a case study that applied the data cleaning, exploration, and analysis skills learned in the course.
+As part of the Google Data Analytics Capstone course, I had to prepare a case study that applied the data cleaning, exploration, and analysis skills taught in the course.

 For this project I used R as it could do all of the mentioned work as well as data visualizations.